King Meets Jerusalemite Figures, Reiterates Jordan's Unwavering Support For Palestinians

-Amman, Mar.
-26 (Petra) His Majesty King Abdullah II reiterated Jordan's unwavering support for Palestinians' steadfastness on their homeland and in their homes and holy sites, as well as in defending Islamic and Christian holy sites in Jerusalem.
+AMMAN - His Majesty King Abdullah reiterated Jordan's unwavering support for Palestinians' steadfastness on their homeland and in their homes and holy sites, as well as in defending Islamic and Christian holy sites in Jerusalem.

-Speaking at a meeting with Jerusalem Islamic awqaf representatives and church leaders, as well as Jerusalemite figures at Al Husseiniya Palace, His Majesty reaffirmed Jordan's rejection of any attempts to displace the Palestinians.
+Speaking at a meeting with Jerusalem Islamic awqaf representatives and church leaders, as well as Jerusalemite figures at Al Husseiniya Palace, His Majesty reaffirmed Jordan's rejection of any attempts to displace the Palestinians, according to a Royal Court statement.

-The King stressed the need to stop continuous Israeli violations in the West Bank, especially in Jerusalem and its holy sites, warning that settler violence and escalation will lead the entire region into the abyss.
+The King stressed the need to stop continuous Israeli violations in the West Bank, especially in Jerusalem and its holy sites, warning that settler violence and escalation will lead the entire region into the abyss missing.

-His Majesty said an immediate and lasting ceasefire in Gaza is a top priority in light of the humanitarian catastrophe in the Strip, noting that Israel has to allow the immediate delivery of adequate aid to all parts of Gaza.
+His Majesty said an immediate and lasting ceasefire in Gaza is a top priority in light of the humanitarian catastrophe in the Strip, noting that Israel has to allow the immediate delivery of adequate aid to all parts of Gaza, the statement said.

 The King reiterated that Jordan in making every effort to support Gazans through all possible means, and to end the war, whose unjust, brutal, and destructive reality has become more evident to the international community, as the global stance towards the measures taken by Israel is starting to change.